rygorous/rygblog-src/posts/texture-tiling-and-swizzling.md

 All schemes that can be expressed as nested tiling have a nice property: they consume bits from the x and y coordinates in order.
 They might interleave them in arbitrary groups, but they'll never swap the relative order of bits inside a coordinate.
 This turns out to be very convenient for software implementations, and I'll limit myself to texture swizzle patterns that can be expressed as some form of nested tiling in the rest of this post.

 The "nested tiling" approach also generalizes to non\-power\-of\-2 texture sizes.
-In general, you have some "top\-level tile size" \(the largest of your nested tile sizes\) \- say 32x32 pixels.
+In general, you have some "top\-level tile size" \(the largest of your nested tile sizes\)---say 32x32 pixels.
 Above that, you use the regular 2D \(row\-major\) array order.
 You need to pad textures to be multiples of 32 pixels in width and height, but they don't need to have power\-of\-2 dimensions.
 Of course that means you can't easily represent anything above the 32x32 pixel level with a nice per\-bit diagram anymore.
 More about this later.

 ### Swizzling textures in software

 Okay, so this is the real reason for me to write this post.
 Over the past few months I've written fast texture swizzling functions for various platforms.
 Normally this is either something you deal with at asset build time \(you just store them in your platform\-preferred format on disk\) or something the driver handles for you \(if you're working on PC or Mac\), but in this particular case we needed to deal with compressed images \(think JPEG or PNG\) that had to be converted to the platform\-specific swizzled format at runtime.
-This conversion step needed to be fast, and it needed to support updating arbitrary subrects of an image \- that last requirement being there because a\) some textures are updated dynamically from an in\-memory copy \(with dirty rectangles available\), and b\) decompression and swizzling are interleaved to prevent data falling out of the cache.
+This conversion step needed to be fast, and it needed to support updating arbitrary subrects of an image---that last requirement being there because a\) some textures are updated dynamically from an in\-memory copy \(with dirty rectangles available\), and b\) decompression and swizzling are interleaved to prevent data falling out of the cache.

 Luckily, two of the platforms use texture swizzling methods that fit within the "nested tiling" schemes described above, and the third didn't quite fit into the mold but had its quirks only within the lower few bits, which essentially boils down to unrolling the lower\-level loops a bit more and modifying some of the unrolled copies to do something slightly different.
 But I'm getting ahead of myself.